caarmen/RoblectricInstrumentationSharedTestDemo/README.md

-# Demo app of unified Robolectric/Espresso tests
+# Demo app of unified Robolectric/Instrumentation test

 This project provides a basic example of a UI test that can be run both on Robolectric and on an emulator or device.